zola-25/zola-25.github.io/_posts/2023-04-06-server-side-password-hashing.md

 This article highlighted how to securely hash user passwords stored on a server.
 It's worth noting additional precautions that mitigate password exposure:

-1. Limiting number of login attempts within a set time period This becomes a vital protection in the event an attacker's range of potential guesses is very low, if for example they already know a portion of the user's password.
+1. Limiting number of login attempts within a set time period.
+This becomes a vital protection in the event an attacker's range of potential guesses is very low, if for example they already know a portion of the user's password.

 2. Notifying users of login attempts, particularly emphasizing those that failed and are from new devices or locations.